cluster17/cluster17.github.io/student/index.md

 Travel awards for students in USA institutions in the amount of up to <b>$1,000</b>
 will be assigned on a first-come, first-serve basis until completion of the available funding.

+<b>We will accept applications  for the student mentoring program with NSF
+travel support (when applicable) until August 1st (deadline for early registration).
+Applications submitted after Aug 1st will be still considered for the student mentoring program but will not be considered for travel support. </b>

 <br>